patrickfung/okta.github.io/_source/_posts/2018-03-21-how-to-be-productive-at-work.md

 Traveling is hard on the body and mind.
 For this reason, I try to minimize the items in my six-week plan during the weeks I travel.
 Even on days when I attend meetups, I adjust my schedule and consider them travel days.

+## Go on Walks During Meetings

+I feel very fortunate in that I don't have to attend a lot of meetings.
+Granted, I get a lot of meeting invites, but I decline most of them.
+There's less than a handful that I need to attend every week.
+Most of these meetings don't require me to interact with the attendees, so I tend to go on walks during them.

+We use [Zoom](http://zoom.us/) at Okta for all of our meetings and its mobile app works quite well.
+I can dial into the meeting, listen while I walk, and look at the video feed on my phone if there's something that catches my attention.
+I've found that I actually pay more attention to meetings when I'm walking than when I'm standing at my desk.

+Obviously, this doesn't work when you're a presenter in the meeting.
+However, for most other meetings it does, and you're killing two birds with one stone (daily exercise + work)!

 ## Take Care of Yourself

 You've heard it all before.
 Eat well, drink less, exercise more, and get a good night's rest.
 These are all excellent recommendations but can be challenging to do, especially on the road.
 The easiest way to take care of yourself is not to travel.